 Sean Murray said on twitter that a patch which includes:

-• Shader Cache issue – means that framerate is initially stuttering on some cards.
-Whilst it resolves itself over time (~1 hour of play), we will fix this issue in a patch. • SSE 4 – for CPUs that do not support SSE 4, it is causing the game to crash on boot (some of these area technically below min spec, but we don’t want it to crash!) • Mouse controls jitter on foot – this caused by a combination of certain resolution and GFX card.
-A fix is in progress.
+• SSE 4 – for CPUs that do not support SSE 4, it is causing the game to crash on boot (some of these area technically below min spec, but we don’t want it to crash!)

 It seems that they didn’t test the game on enough configurations.
 It runs buttery smooth for some people, and like absolute shit for others.
 They’ve now brought in an external QA testing team that will hopefully resolve these issues.